mad-godinez/WeLoveMovies-Capstone/README.md

 1. Fork this repository by clicking the Fork button at the top right of the page.
 2. Clone this repository.
 3. `cd` into the newly created directory.

+The following commands are to be run in the project's root directory.
 4. Run `npm install`.
 This will download the project's packages.
 5. Run `npm start`.
+6. To SEED Data: run `npm run seed`.
+This will seed the database.
+Can be run multiple times.
+7. To RESET Data: run `npm run reset`.
+This will rollback, migrate, & seed the database.

 Running `npm start` will open the app in your browser.